 - Conduct basic ecological research and communicate the findings;

-- Work as a research team and provide effective peer support and feedback.
+- Work as a research team and provide effective peer support;

-- Develop evidence-based arguments for how populations, communities and ecosystems will respond to changes in their biological and physical environments.
+- Learn to build evidence-based arguments for how populations, communities and/or ecosystems might respond to changes in their biological and physical environments.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.